-A look at Teacher Forcing and it's alternatives
+Teacher Forcing: A look at what it is and the alternatives

 1. Introduction